wasamasa/emacsninja.com/src/posts/x-rrs.rst

 Chibi_
   The recommended implementation if you're looking for a fully standards-compliant one.
-It comes with its own comprehensive test suite that's borrowed by others.
-I've had zero issues with it, although the overall speed could be better, earning it the last place (where it's tied with Foment).
-This is somewhat weird considering that it's advertised as small yet embeddable, Picrin would be another candidate for that purpose.
+It comes with its own comprehensive test suite that has been borrowed by others.
+I've had zero issues with it, although the overall speed could be better, earning it the last place in the toy benchmarks (where it's tied with Foment).
+This is somewhat weird considering that it's advertised as small yet embeddable (look at Lua for an example of a fast one in that domain); Picrin would be another candidate for that purpose.

 Kawa_
   It proudly wears the GNU banner (despite not being the Scheme